HubertFoxchase/heygo1/README.md

 # Implementation details

 Application runs on Express server and uses sqlite to store location data.

 Both API and React front-end run from the same Express application.

-The API is mapped into the /locations folder while React app "leaves" at the root.
+The API is mapped into the /locations folder while React app is mapped into root /.

+For a larger API, I'd consider using ORM such as knex, put routes into a separate file and implement controllers for a cleaner code and maintainability.
+However, for the purpose of the exercise, I think the "lean" solution is fine.